 Prior to Cassini’s arrival, Titan was observed primarily from Earth and Earth orbit, where it appears as a tiny point of light.
 Voyagers 1 and 2 imaged Titan, but their observations were limited in time.
 The Voyager spacecraft raced through the Saturn system – they didn’t orbit Saturn.

 “To complicate things, Titan has an atmosphere, so it looks like this fuzzy ball,” Roth said.
 “We missed our first flyby of Titan by a distance on the order of 20 kilometers [12 miles].”
-Since then, Cassini’s navigation team has used each flyby to improve the accuracy of their knowledge of the moon’s orbit.
+Since then, Cassini’s navigation team used each flyby to improve the accuracy of their knowledge of the moon’s orbit.

 Among those amazing things was collaborating with ESA (the European Space Agency) to overcome a critical challenge early in the mission.

 Having traveled together for seven years, the Cassini spacecraft and ESA’s Huygens probe parted ways not long after arriving at Saturn.
 As the first human-made probe to land on a moon in the outer solar system, Huygens was to parachute onto frigid Titan and send data to Cassini about the moon’s temperature, pressure and chemistry, and even photos from the surface.

 But before Cassini-Huygens reached Saturn, ESA engineers determined that the Doppler shift of the probe’s data transmission was not properly accounted for in the design of the receiver system.
 Cassini was supposed to follow a path directly behind Huygens where the Doppler shift would be large.
 That meant Huygens would be sending its data at a frequency that its receiver aboard Cassini couldn’t translate.

 The European Space Agency noticed something wrong and they gave us time to fix it.
 They deserve a lot of credit for identifying the problem in flight.